-As noted in the Project Description, construction of the MCEP would include improvements to Mesa Road to upgrade vehicle access to the new building.
+As noted in the Project Description, construction of the UEC would provide emergency vehicle access and vehicle loading/unloading to serve the new building.

 Development associated with implementation of the 2007 LRDP, including the proposed project, is subject to review by the UCI Fire Marshal to ensure that adequate emergency access is incorporated (LRDP FEIR Vol I page 4.13-61).
 The IS for the LRDP indicated that with review of the proposed project by the UCI Fire Marshal, no impacts related to emergency access would occur (LRDP FEIR Vol I page 4.13-61).